jwolz/yajhfc/README.txt

 CHANGES
 -------
+0.3.1:
+- Changeable Look&Feel
+- Option to show new faxes in a viewer automatically
+- UI option to change polling intervals of the HylaFAX server added
+- A simple search dialog for the phone book has been added
+- YajHFC should now also run with the "stock" version of the gnu.hylafax library (not very well tested!)

 0.3.0:
 - Added support to convert pictures to PostScript before submitting a fax job
 - Added a "preview" button to the Send dialog